observablehq/plot/README.md

 <!-- jsdoc geoCentroid -->

-The geoCentroid transform derives **x** and **y** channels representing the spherical centroids for the the given GeoJSON geometry.
+The geoCentroid transform derives **x** and **y** channels representing the spherical centroids for the given GeoJSON geometry.
 If the **geometry** option is not specified, the mark’s data is assumed to be GeoJSON objects.

 ```js
 Plot.dot(counties.features, Plot.geoCentroid()).plot({projection: "albers-usa"})